 Canadian families from coast to coast have their own Christmas traditions quite unlike many you might find in the states.
 If you will be visiting Niagara Falls this winter season, revel in the holidays and celebrate Christmas like a true Canadian by learning and practicing these traditions.

-In the far northeast provinces of Newfoundland and Nova Scotia, every year around Christmastime townsfolk dress up in elaborate costumes to pay a visit to strangers’ doorsteps — much like American Halloween.
+In the far northeast provinces of Newfoundland and Nova Scotia, every year around Christmastime townsfolk dress up in elaborate costumes to pay a visit to strangers’ doorsteps — much like at Halloween.
 However, instead of the customary “trick or treat” followed by candy, the visitors knock and ask “Are there any mummers in the night?
 Any mummers ‘lowed in?” which is their way of asking permission to enter the house.

 After singing Christmas carols and sharing holiday treats with the resident family, the mummers continue on to the next house, usually joined by one or two of their previous hosts.
 Mummering is as common among adults as children and works to spread holiday cheer and goodwill.